Priyanka1527/Treasure_Hunt/README.md

 6. Document your process and results
 7. Commit your source code, documentation and other supporting files to the git repository in GitHub

+## Usage of Reinforcement learning on treasure hunt:

+Reinforcement learning is the science of making optimal decisions.
+It works using the concept of agent who wants to perform a task, reward system to help the agent evaluate different scenarios, an environment where the tasks needed to be performed and different states to make transition/take an action.
+Hence, if we consider an user/warrior to be the agent who wants to reach to the treasure, then in each state on its path would be evaluated using rewards.
+The agent will achieve more reward for an obstacle free state and for certain actions avoiding opponents on its way to the goal state.
+The agent needs to be trained multiple times in order to be able to learn all the state-actions, dangers and rewards on its way.
+In other words, we need to train the model performing multiple iterations until the agent has done trying all the possible state-actions pairs.
+Now, finally the output will be considered in order to trace out the optimal path to find the treasure or to reach to the goal state.

+## Implementation of Reinforcement algorithm for treasure hunt:

+The details of implementation including all the policies to model situational assesments, actions and rewards have been documented in the notebook **Treasure Hunt - Reinforcement Learning.ipynb** which is self-contained.
+The final result showing the optimal path can be found in the notebook as well.

+## Observations and future work:

+The change in the reward values were noticable with the change of discount factor.
+We've used 0.8 in this assignment.
+Also, it would be good to explore the actual image modification using the results obtained from the model.